chakrabar/Dorkari/Dorkari.Framework/Interceptors/Readme.txt

 ﻿1.
 Adding Unity interceptors as policies

-- Add Unity NuGet to the project
+- Add Unity Interception NuGet to the project
 - Add to the method UnityResolverBuilder.RegisterPolicies()
 - Example
 container.Configure<Interception>()